Virtual Negotiation For Teams

 7. Agree on breaks

-9. Prepare yourself carefully for positional dynamics
+8. Prepare yourself carefully for positional dynamics

 Strictly speaking, this advice belongs to any negotiation: your side can approach a negotiation constructively and with an open mind, but what if the other side does not?
 What if you first want to create value and your counterpart wants to divide the pie immediately (to their advantage, of course!).
 In an online environment you will notice that all parties are more tempted to behave positionally: into the trenches!
 Less time is spent building trust and exploring and recognizing each other's interests.
 In your team, discuss in advance what your response will be if you move too quickly from negotiation to bargaining.
-You are jointly responsible for the process and you do not have to step into the trap of positional dynamics.
+You are jointly responsible for the process and you do not have to step into the trap of premature positional dynamics.

-10. Manage expectations and give everyone the benefit of the doubt
+9. Manage expectations and give everyone the benefit of the doubt